Psychology

 The American Psychological Association recognizes both PhD and PsyD in clinical psychology.
 An APA accredited clinical psychologist is a member of the largest professional organization for psychologists worldwide, with 122,000 members.
 A licensed psychologist accredited by APA is trusted to have undergone a program to develop the skill set and ethics required for becoming a clinician.

 Interested in learning more?
-Check out our Psychology Program Overview or speak with an Admissions Advisor to learn more about our programs.
+Check out our Graduate School of Psychology or speak with an Admissions Advisor to learn more about our programs.

 References: